Upper bounds for integrated information: Upper bounds for mechanism integrated information

-Such constraints can be exploited to show that the upper bound can only be achieved by a subset of the mechanisms.
+Such constraints can be exploited to show that the upper bound can only be achieved by a subset of the mechanisms in the system.
 Another important fact to keep in mind is that $\varphi_e(m, Z=z) = |M||Z|$ is only achievable when $\pi_e(Z=z \mid m) = 1$.
 This is because this bound is derived for the informativeness term and is only achievable when the selectivity term, $\pi_e(Z=z \mid m)$, is $1$: \begin{restatable}[]{Lemma}{pionenecessary} If $\varphi_e(m, Z) = |M||Z|$ then $\pi_e(Z=z \mid m) = 1$.
 Similarly, if $\varphi_c(m, Z) = |M||Z|$ then $\pi_c(Z=z \mid m) = 1$. \end{restatable} This is a very strict constraint if we want to construct a system such that $\varphi_e(m) = \varphi_e(m, z_e^*(m)) = |M||Z_e^*|$ for all the mechanisms.
 In what follows, we show that even having a single mechanism-purview pair that achieves this upper bound makes it impossible for a significant number of other mechanism-purview pairs to achieve their maximum integrated information. \begin{restatable}{Theorem}{effectinterlevel} $\varphi_e(\bar{m},\bar{Z}) < |\bar{M}||\bar{Z}|$, if $\varphi_e(m, Z) = |M||Z|$ and \begin{itemize} \item $\bar{M} \subset M$ and $Z \cap \bar{Z} \neq \varnothing$, OR \item $\bar{M} \supset M$ and $Z \cap \bar{Z} \neq \varnothing$. \end{itemize} \end{restatable} Theorem \ref{thm:effect_interlevel} states that any subset or superset of $M$ cannot share purview units with $M$ and still achieve the maximum, if $\varphi_e(m ,Z) = |M||Z|$.
 Such mechanisms can only achieve their maximal integrated information over disjoint purviews.
 This makes it immediately clear why all the distinctions in a system larger than $1$ unit cannot be maximally irreducible, as there are fewer disjoint purview sets than all the mechanisms.
 As discussed in \nameref{S1_Appendix}, the same results hold for the integrated cause information as well.
-This makes the bounds in \eqref{eq:sum_bound_K_nonunique} and \eqref{eq:sum_bound_K} not achievable. \begin{Corollary} There is no system with larger than $1$ unit such that all the distinctions are maximally integrated. \end{Corollary} This is in line with our intuitive definition of integrated information. $\varphi$ captures the difference that a mechanism makes over and beyond its parts.
+This makes the bounds in \eqref{eq:sum_bound_K_nonunique} and \eqref{eq:sum_bound_K} not achievable. \begin{Corollary} All the distinctions in a system cannot be maximally integrated, if the system is composed of more than one unit. \end{Corollary} This is in line with our intuitive definition of integrated information. $\varphi$ captures the difference that a mechanism makes over and beyond its parts.
 Therefore, if parts (subsets) of a mechanism-purview pair are maximally irreducible, the pair itself cannot be.
 For example, if there exist a mechanism in the system that achieves maximum $\varphi_e$ over the entire system, i.e. $|M||Z| = |M|N$, none of the subsets or supersets of that mechanism can achieve maximum $\varphi_e$ over their corresponding purviews.
 Another special case is when every single-unit mechanism achieves $\varphi_e=1$ over itself.
 Again, this makes it impossible for all the other distinctions to have maximum $\varphi_e$.
 In fact, in this case, the integrated effect information for the rest of the distinctions will be $0$, as any mechanism-purview pair is reducible to its parts.